nicolevanderhoeven/doing-it-in-public/content/index.md

 	- How to keep some things private and some things public: information segmentation and regulation
 - How to organise your notes: namespaces, filenames
 - The value of a public changelog
+- Learning in public when you have attention deficit challenges
 - (PKM, static site generators, Git)

 ### Chapter 5.
 Tier 2: Longform learning